 - plain flour (with salt and pepper, to taste)

-You’ll need a large baking dish with a lid to make this recipe.
-If your baking dish does not have a lid, coat with foil instead.
+You'll need a large baking dish with a lid to make this Apricot Chicken recipe.
+If your baking dish does not have a lid, don't stress.
+Simply cover the dish with foil instead.

-Start by pre-heating your oven to 200 degrees celsius (fan-forced).
+Start by pre-heating your oven to 200 degrees celsius / 390 degrees fahrenheit (fan-forced).

 Next, coat the tenderloins in flour (with a little salt and pepper added).

-Cook the chicken on both sides for 2 minutes and then add to the baking dish.
+Add the vegetable oil to a frypan and heat.
+Then, cook the chicken on both sides for 2 minutes before adding to the baking dish.

 Next, sprinkle the french onion soup mix over the chicken.